 - Feeling out of control, depressed, or anxious

-Dentists may first notice signs of bulimia nervosa, because repetitive vomiting permanently erodes tooth enamel and discolors teeth.
-Bulimia causes damage to the esophagus, kidneys, stomach, intestines, lung, and heart, too.
+Dentists may first notice signs of bulimia due to the eroding tooth enamel and discolored teeth that can result from repetitive vomiting.
+Bulimia causes damage to the esophagus, kidneys, stomach, intestines, lungs, and heart, too.
 This eating disorder may also disrupt normal bowel function, cause electrolyte imbalances, and pose other serious and life-threatening health conditions.